Qbject/six-dot-bot/README.md

 Running the bot locally is useful for development and testing purposes.
 Ensure you have the following tools installed: git and python3.
 Python's executable should be configured in the PATH variable.

 1. (If you don't have a public IP) Use any tunneling software to make port 80 accessible from the outside.
 For example, using ngrok: `ngrok http 80`.
-The HTTP address you get will be needed for configuring the "APP_HOST" environment variable.
+The HTTP address you get will be needed for configuring the `APP_HOST` environment variable.
 2. Open your console (cmd, powershell, or bash).
 3. Execute the command: `git clone https://github.com/khaelar/ContentEditBot.git`
 4. Navigate to the cloned directory: `cd ./ContentEditBot`
 5. Create a Python virtual environment (recommended): `python .venv/bin/activate` (on Windows) or `source venv_name/bin/activate` (on Mac or Linux).
 6. Install the required packages: `pip install -r requirements.txt`
 7. Configure the `.env` file by following the instructions in the [Configuration](#configuration) section.
-Use your white IP (with https://) or the https link given by the tunneling software as the APP_HOST environment variable.
+Use your white IP (with https://) or the https link given by the tunneling software as the `APP_HOST` environment variable.
 8. Start the app by executing: `python src/app.py --init --run`
 9. Now, you can use your existing domain to proceed with BotFather configuration.
 10. Visit your site domain to ensure it doesn't show any errors.
 It's normal for it to appear as an empty page since it is intended to function as a MiniApp.